kurupjayesh/Statistical-Arbitrage-using-Pairs-Trading/README.md

-# Strategies

-Statistical Arbitrage using Pairs Trading
+#Statistical Arbitrage using Pairs Trading

 By Jayesh Kurup